Source code hierarchy

 Select the desired class in the Project tool window or open it in the editor.

-From the main menu, selector just press Ctrl+H.
+In the main menu, go toor just press Ctrl+H.

 Different colors of elements stand for different scopes to which these files belong.
 For example, green by default is used for tests.
 For more information, refer to Associate scopes with colors.